Automattic/component-themes/src/themes/README.md

 1. Copy the template into a new page.
 2. Refer to the template in the page, which will use the theme's version of the page.

 To use a page template in place of defining a page directly, just replace the page definition object with one that contains the key `template` where the value is set to the key of the template.
+You can even do this in other templates.

 For example, here is a `blog` template used as a home page: